farhanrahman/scale_mask/README.md

 1) Roomba attachable filter mask by Wally Reene and other members: https://www.thingiverse.com/thing:4243151
 2) Ruben Smit: https://www.thingiverse.com/thing:4233428 which was further derived from another person's design listed in the link as well.

 I personally printed 10 of the designs from (2) and trialling it out with some medical professionals in NHS.
-One thing that I learned is that a standardies fitting test needs to happen such that the mask fits snugly with the user.
-This just means there is no universal size so someone needs to either:
+One thing that I learned is that a standardised fitting test needs to happen such that the mask fits snugly with the user.
+This just means that there is no universal size so someone needs to either:

 1) provide the base schematics and one needs to size it appropriatley either by trial and error OR